 - Flashback: To when the hero and his Love Interest in real life were once together.
 Includes intentionally coarse-grained video effects.

 - Last of His Kind: The main character believes himself to be the last remaining human.
-He isn't.
+He isn't, as shown by the depiction of other people in the psych ward that he is in.

 - Love Hurts: And how.